-Driven to Succeed is an award-winning market research and consulting firm that helps mid-market companies and Fortune 500 companies uncover insights to innovate and grow sales, profit, and share.
+Driven to Succeed is an award-winning global market research & consulting firm that uncovers consumer insights to quickly impact the bottom line for Fortune 500 companies and mid-market brands.

 "We spent four days doing an amazing process of Kaylie’s and we came away with three products that went to shelf."

 “I’ve gone through some research projects in previous decades, and we never really understood how to take action from the findings – so appreciate you leveraging your marketing experience to help us move forward!

 -Brent, Brand Manager